 ● Tissue: 4°C, do not store more than 8 hours until processing

 ● All other specimens: 4°C

 Process specimens as soon as possible after collection.
 Viability can be significantly decreased for Histoplasma capsulatum, Coccidiodes immitis, Blastomyces dermatitidis, Rhizopus sp., and Aspergillus fumigatus when stored at RT or 4°C, especially if the specimens harbor relatively few fungal cells.

-Specimen with a transit time exceeding 2 hours after collection; specimen not submitted in appropriate transport container; specimen received in fixative; improperly labeled specimen; insufficient volume; external contamination.
+Improperly labeled specimen; specimens with prolonged transit time (see Transport/Storage for requirements); specimen not submitted in appropriate transport container; insufficient volume; external contamination.
 If an unacceptable specimen is received, the physician or nursing station will be notified and another specimen will be requested before the specimen is discarded.

 No fungus isolated

 Isolation of Cryptococcus neoformans, Coccidiodes immitis, Histoplasma capsulatum, Blastomyces dermatitidis, Sporothrix schenkii, and other fungi in significant body sites and clinical situations.
 The physician or patient’s nurse will be notified if a systemic fungus is isolated.